Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Conversely, prices boomed in the outskirts of Budapest as Hungarians wanted to buy houses with gardens away from the city center.
 We saw a similar phenomenon in many other markets in the world, so just to keep in mind, the real estate market in Budapest is not the only example.

 Now that tourism is booming again, Airbnb yields are actually up.
-Not because tourism reached pre-covid levels (it hasn’t) but because of supply destruction due to Covid and more Airbnb regulations by the various districts.
+Tourism has reached pre-covid levels and there has been supply destruction due to Covid and more Airbnb regulations by the various districts.
 Depending on the district and building you invest in, it may or may not be possible to obtain a short-term let license.
-This is why using a competent buyer’s agent such as Benedek is important, as normal agents will tell you whatever to sell you the apartment you are looking at.
+This is why using a competent buyer’s agent in Budapest such as Benedek is important, as normal agents will tell you whatever it takes to sell you the apartment you are looking at.

 Sure, the outlook for all of Europe is negative.
 On the one hand: